Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Data and Methods

 \subsubsection{Quantifying Customers' Exploration and Exploitation and its connection to point redemption}

-To explore the relationship between consumers' general \textit{shopping style} and their point transaction (RQ3), we first quantify each user's tendency towards exploration and exploitation in their overall purchasing behavior and then examine its connection to point redemption.
-To capture their shopping style, we employ explore and exploit behavior~\cite{Kim2024PNAS,gomezzara2024navigating}.
+To explore the relationship between consumers' general \textit{shopping style} and their point transactions (RQ3), we first quantify each user's tendency towards exploration and exploitation in their overall purchasing behavior and then examine its connection to point redemption.
+To capture their shopping style, we employ the exploration-exploitation framework~\cite{Kim2024PNAS,GOMEZZARA2024108014}.
 In this concept, \emph{explore} refers to the tendency of consumers to try new or diverse stores/merchants compared to their past behavior, while \emph{exploit} refers to the tendency to repeatedly visit familiar or a narrow set of stores/merchants.
 This framework helps explain the breadth of their point redemption within the PLP network.

 Following methodologies used in analyzing consumption variety (e.g., \cite{Kim2024PNAS, mok2022dynamics}) and drawing on embedding techniques \cite{Kim2024PNAS,waller2021quantifying}, we learn vector representations (embeddings) for each store/merchant present in the transaction data using a Skip-gram with Negative Sampling (SGNS) model, similar to word2vec \cite{mikolov2013efficient, mikolov2013dist,levy2014dependency}, trained on sequences of stores visited by users.
 The analysis proceeds in three steps.